nuxeo/nuxeo/nuxeo-routing-default-jsf/README.md

 Nuxeo Routing Default
 =====================

-This module defines the default workflow for Nuxeo.
+This module defines the default workflow JSF extension for Nuxeo.

 ## Information for Nuxeo developers